aranhaqg/company-sales-app/README.md

 ### 1. Run RSpec Tests
 To run the test suite, use the following command:
 ```
-docker compose exec web rspec
+docker compose exec web ./bin/rails spec
 ```

 ### 2. Check SimpleCov Coverage
-After running the tests, SimpleCov will generate a coverage report in the coverage/ directory.
+After running the tests, SimpleCov will generate a coverage report in the `coverage/` directory.
 To view the report:

 1. Open the `coverage/index.html` file in your browser:
 ```